Differences Between Headline and Core Inflation Explained

 up-arrow

 Headline inflation constantly fluctuates depending on the cost of products, whereas core inflation stays comparatively more accurate.
-Hence RBI considers core inflation rates so that accuracy is maintained while calculating the interest rates.
+Hence, the RBI considers core inflation rates to maintain accuracy while calculating the interest rates.

-Moreover, core inflation equates to the country's overall economic health, whereas headline inflation highlights more on the financial condition of the common mass.
+Moreover, core inflation equates to the country's overall economic health, whereas headline inflation highlights the financial condition of the common masses.

 How does RBI curb an increase in core inflation?